Spearfoot/disk-burnin-and-testing/README.md

 Be aware that:

 * This script runs the `badblocks` program in destructive mode, which erases any data on the disk.
 Therefore, please be careful! __Do not run this script on disks containing data you value!__
+* You will need to edit the script and change the `Dry_Run` variable, setting it to 0, in order to actually perform tests on drives (see details below).
-* Run times for large disks can take several days to complete, so it is a good idea to use tmux sessions to prevent mishaps.
+* Run times for large disks can take several days to a week or more to complete, so it is a good idea to use tmux sessions to prevent mishaps.
 * Must be run as 'root', so either log on using the root account or use the `sudo` command, for example: `sudo ./disk_burnin.sh sda`

 Performs these steps: